a3-audio/a3-system/README.md

 - Care the docs
 - Keep the code clean
 - We use [centralized workflow](https://www.git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows):
   - Don't edit the mainbranch.
-Use pull requests instead (if nobody reacts we're probably still mixing - find us on stage)
+Use pull requests instead.
   - If you need an own different setup, fork this repo
+  - Find us on stage